hyprwm/hyprland-wiki/pages/Nvidia/_index.md

 env = WLR_NO_HARDWARE_CURSORS,1
 ```

-Last but not least, you'll also need to install a few packages to get some apps
+Lastly, you also need to install a few packages to get some apps
-to function natively with Wayland, you can have a look at [the Master Tutorial](https://wiki.hyprland.org/Getting-Started/Master-Tutorial/#force-apps-to-use-wayland)
+to function natively with Wayland.
+Have a look at [the Master Tutorial](https://wiki.hyprland.org/Getting-Started/Master-Tutorial/#force-apps-to-use-wayland).

 Reboot your computer.